 It didn’t take long for the group to run into trouble on campus.
 A misfired rocket forced the group to move outside of the Aeronautics Laboratory and work on a concrete platform away from the main building.
-A second explosion, which caused a piece of steel to become impacted into a wall, saw Von Kármán move the group out into the desert to avoid further mishap and potential fatalities.
+A second accident, an explosion that caused a piece of steel to become impacted into a wall, saw Von Kármán move the group out into the desert to avoid further mishap and potential fatalities.

 At this point, the group became known to other students as the “Suicide Club,” and began their experiments in the Arroyo Seco area, close to the ironically named “Devil’s Gate Dam” at the edge of Pasadena.
 JPL is now located on that exact site.

 Research For The US Army